 That’s a total of 7 cards some are from banks, others from the places where clients pay money to me.
 Why so many?
 Because when I first left home I only have 1 bank card and I lost it.
 I had 3 weeks with no bank card and no way of accessing my money.
 I had to rely on my parents sending me money via Western Union (yes I did pay them back) until I could get a replacement sent out.
 I can’t even begin to tell you how stressful this situation was.
 I’ve also helped out friends in a similar situation.
 It’s one of the downsides to being a digital nomad, and also a freelancer.

 PayPal is a nightmare, when it works it’s great, but not only do they like taking 5% of your income they can also freeze your money if they like and it can take forever to sort it out.
 I now predominantly use Transferwise who are much more cost-effective and they have excellent customer service.
 You can hold accounts in multiple currencies and they have a card you can use to pay in any currency.

-One of the worst things that can happen to you is to find yourself in a foreign country without a way to get money.
+One of the worst things that can happen to you when you are living a nomadic life is to find yourself in a foreign country without a way to get money.
 You can prevent this by having multiple ways of accessing money and not keeping all of your cards in the same place!
 Split everything up, including your cash!

 Don’t commit to 3 months in an Airbnb you have never seen

 Another thing I learned the hard way.
 Never, I repeat never, commit to 3 months in an Airbnb or any apartment that you have not seen.
 Unless you have a personal recommendation from someone you trust.

 Here’s the thing, you may get a great deal, the pictures may look amazing, and it may have a ton of glowing 5* reviews.
 But things can be very different once you are there.
 The one thing I’ve learned after 3 years of solo travel is that location is everything.